Greenboard-LMS/GreenboardAudio-Web/README.md

 - Install XAMPP, WAMPP, AAMPP, or LAMPP or manually download Apache, MySQL, and PHP.
 Then, start the web server and open `localhost` in your browser.
 You may have to update the DocumentRoot in the httpd.conf file.
 This will run on port 80.

-- Use PHP's built-in server and the router script `/index.php`.
-You can serve this on any port of your choosing.
+- **IN DEVELOPMENT** Use PHP's built-in server and the router script `/index.php`.
+You can serve this on any port of your choosing

 ## Built With